omartafsi/omartafsi.github.io/_posts/2021-10-06-Asyncio vs multithreading vs multiprocessing in Python.md

 What if during the time our program is blocked waiting for the HTTP response, we have it process something else, for instance, send another request?
 This process can be done via **Asyncio** or **multithreading**.
 Or, because the HTTP request operation is not complex, we code our program in a way that the requests are spread across different cores of our processor instead of having all the cores make one request at a time.
 This can be achieved with **multiprocessing**.

-In this article, we will focus on understanding the intuition behind these techniques and comparing them with practical examples.
+In this article, we will focus on understanding the intuition behind these techniques in Python and comparing them with practical examples.

-First let's explicitly define some concepts that will be necessary to understand the differences between Async, multithreading, and multiprocessing.
+First let's explicitly define the concepts of Concurrency and parallelism necessary to understand the differences between Async, multithreading, and multiprocessing.

 ## Concurrency vs parallelism:

 ### Concurrency:

 In python, we can define concurrency as the ability to optimally execute multiple threads in a way that reduces blockage time, a thread here referring to a set of instructions running in order.
-It is based on the Global Interpreter Lock (GIL) mechanism insuring that only one thread is in the execution state at any point in time, This is because CPython (the reference implementation of python) is not thread-safe.
-This results in never achieving true simultaneous concurrency using multithreading in Python.
+It is based on the Global Interpreter Lock (GIL) mechanism that ensures only one thread is in the execution state at any point in time, This is because CPython (the reference implementation of python) is not thread-safe.
+This results in failing to achieve true simultaneous concurrency using multithreading in Python.

-To make an analogy with our example, let's say we initialize three tasks [A, B, C] responsible for requesting URLs [a.com, b.com, c.com] Respectively.
+To make an analogy with our initial example, let's say we initialize three tasks [A, B, C] responsible for requesting URLs [a.com, b.com, c.com] Respectively.
 Concurrency simply means that when we start task A and get blocked waiting for the a.com server to reply, we switch the execution context to task B. And when B itself is blocked waiting for b.com response, we either switch to task C or go back to A.

 ### Parallelism:

-Parralellism is when we seperattly allocate cores, memory, and resources for each of our processes.
+Parallelism is when we separately allocate cores, memory, and resources for each of our processes.
 This enables true simultaneous execution.
-Again to go back to our analogy, in the case of parallelism, we will have three process A, B and C where each will get to request its own URL on a separate core of the processor.
+Again to go back to our analogy, in the case of parallelism, we will have three processes.

 ## how does multithreading work in Python?

 Multithreading is a form of concurrency, it is based on the concept of [pre-emptive multitasking](https://en.wikipedia.org/wiki/Preemption_%28computing%29#Preemptive_multitasking) which is basically the operating system handling the execution of multiple [threads](https://en.wikipedia.org/wiki/Thread_(computing)) and deciding under the hood which one gets to be executed.

-Here is an implementation of a bot that scraps a list of given URLs using multithreading, we're using the ThreadPoolExecutor class from the python concurrent library:
+Here is a a function that scraps a list of given URLs using multithreading, we're using the ThreadPoolExecutor class from the python concurrent library:

 ```python
 from concurrent.futures import ThreadPoolExecutor, as_completed, ProcessPoolExecutor